AFS Fisheries Partnerships

 Every four years, the Council organizes the World Fisheries Congress.
-The next World Fisheries Congress will be in Busan, Korea, in May 2016.
+The next World Fisheries Congress will be in Adelaide, Australia, in October 2020.

 The project is called Global: Promoting Ecosystems-based Approaches to Fisheries Conservation and LMEs.
 The goal of the project is to support capacity building in developing countries, and countries with economies in transition through the transfer of advanced methods, practices and tools for ecosystem-based fisheries management.

 The Global Conference on Inland Fisheries is a partnership between Michigan State University and the Food and Agriculture Organization of the United Nations (FAO).
 A major international conference was held at FAO headquarters in Rome in January 2015 to develop a set of recommendations for inland fisheries sustainability.
-Those recommendations are expected to be discussed at the next FAO Committee on Fisheries (COFI) meeting in Rome in June 2016.
+Those recommendations were discussed at the FAO Committee on Fisheries (COFI) meeting in Rome in June 2016.
 Communications, registration, and publications for this effort are coordinated through AFS.